Package 'modelit'

 env

-The environment where to evaluate the model.
+The environment where to evaluate formulas (you probably do not need to change the default).

 Value